osmcode/osmcoastline/README.md

     https://gdal.org/
     Debian/Ubuntu: libgdal1-dev
     (Must be built with Spatialite and GEOS support which is true for Debian/Ubuntu packages.
-You need GDAL 1.7.0 or greater, consider using https://wiki.ubuntu.com/UbuntuGIS when using Ubuntu to get newer versions of GIS libraries.)
+You need GDAL 2 or greater.

 ### GEOS